-Douglas B. Roberts-Mr. Roberts is the former Treasurer for the State of Michigan, a position held from April 2001 to December 2002 and from January 1991 to November 1998.
+Douglas B. Roberts-Mr. Roberts is the former Treasurer for the State of Michigan, a position held from April 2001 to December 2002 and from January 1991 to November 1998 for a total of almost 10 years.
 From January 1999 to March 2001 he was Vice President of the Business Development and Best Practices at Lockheed Martin IMS.
 Prior to January 1991, Mr. Roberts worked in the Michigan Senate as Director, Senate Fiscal Agency from April 1988 to December 1990 and as Deputy Superintendent of Public Instruction for the Department of Education.
 Mr. Roberts holds a doctorate in Economics from Michigan State University.
+Currently, Mr. Roberts is the Interim Director for the Institute for Public Policy and Social Research at Michigan State University.

 George R. Roberts-Mr. Roberts is a founding partner of KKR and, since January 1, 1996, has been a managing member of KKR & Co.
 L.L.C.
-Mr. Roberts is also a director of Borden Chemical, Inc., The Boyds Collection, Ltd., KinderCare Learning Centers, Inc., KSL Recreation Corporation, Owens-Illinois, Inc., PRIMEDIA, Inc., Safeway Inc., Accel-KKR Company and Alliance Imaging.
+Mr. Roberts is also a director of Borden Chemical, Inc., KinderCare Learning Centers, Inc., KSL Recreation Corporation, Owens-Illinois, Inc., PRIMEDIA, Inc., Safeway Inc., Accel-KKR Company and DPL, Inc.